 As much as we all want to feel unique… in general, if there’s one person out there with this unique problem, there’s thousands and thousands more like them.
 The world is enormous.
-For every SEO educator out there, how many are focusing on Content Strategy specifically for Indie Hackers and solo creators?
-Not many.

 If someone in our target audience is having the problem we can solve for them, we want them to find us and say, “Oh finally.
 I need this!
 Take my money now you beautiful content nerds!”

 By specializing in what you offer and who you offer it TO…once they find you, there will be absolutely no doubt in their mind that you’re the solution they’re seeking.